Best Money Market Accounts: Where to Earn the Most on Your Cash Right Now

 Mobile App

-Discover Bank's money market account offers competitive interest rates, no monthly fees and free access to checks, bill pay and debit cards, making it a versatile savings tool.
+Discover Bank's money market account offers a way to grow your funds with no monthly fees, making it a versatile savings tool.

 Fees